 The Engagement Portrait.
 A perfect time to get comfortable in front of the camera and work with me, your photographer.
-I started offering these sessions more than 15 years ago, and I found that couples who opted for this time in front of the camera were more relaxed on their wedding day.
+I started offering these sessions in 2002, and I found that couples who opted for this time in front of the camera were more relaxed on their wedding day.

 If you ask my previous couples who have experienced this portrait, they'll tell you how much fun they had, and you will too.
 Plus, you get some pretty cool photographs of the two of you together!